 Off the Hook Santa Monica Seafood Festival

 Locals can now head to the iconic Santa Monica Pier for more than a ride on the Ferris wheel or a dip in the water.
 In honor of National Seafood Month this October, this food festival will showcase the best that our west coast waters have to offer.
-Although...Festivals Saturday October 1 2016Read more
+Seafood...Festivals Saturday October 1 2016Read more

 Average User Rating